horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 So in summary, our first contextual point was that analysis was being used to get explicit power series of common transcendental functions by working on their inverse.

 It's also worth keeping in mind that mathematicians generally didn't know whether every integral could be solved in terms of elementary algebra, $\sin{x}$, $\cos{x}$, and $e^x$.
 There was still room to believe that every integral was explicitly solvable, which led mathematicians to be quite interested in integrals that would eventually be proven unsolvable by Liouville around 1830.
-This caused a development in "functional" theory (not functional analysis), meaning mathematical statements about functions that don't have an explicit expression.
+This caused a development in "function theoretic" methods (not functional analysis), meaning the practice of making mathematical statements about functions that don't have an explicit expression.

 #### Complex Numbers